Windows 7 Forums

 B) Repeat steps 4 and 5.

-7. Repeat steps 4 to 6 for any other font you want to delete
+7. Repeat steps 4 to 6 for any other font you would like to delete

 8. When finished, restart the computer to apply.